fengwang/Noise2Atom/README.md

 We use [a telegram bot](https://core.telegram.org/bots) to monitor the real time training process.
-The private key and private chat id in file `code/message.py` should be updated ahead of training.
+The private key and private chat id in file `code/message.py` should be updated before training.
-Or you can just empty  the code of the `send_message` and `send_file` in this file.

-kkk